 A ZFIR number assigned by the vehicle manufacturer which shall be used in all related correspondence.

-A description of each class or category of California-certified vehicles affected including make, model, model year, test group and such other information as may be required to identify the vehicles affected.
+A description of each class or category of California-certified vehicles affected including make, model, model year, test group and other information needed to distinguish the vehicles affected from the vehicle manufacturer’s unaffected vehicles.

 A description of the specific propulsion-related part or battery that failed or was replaced or repaired under warranty, the failure, and the probable cause of the failure.